Bananarama: 1987–1988: Wow! and Fahey's departure

-1988–1991: Second line-up, Greatest Hits, Pop Life and world tour
+1988–1991: second line-up, Greatest Hits, Pop Life and world tour

 After Fahey's exit, Jacquie O'Sullivan (formerly of the Shillelagh Sisters) joined the group in March 1988.
-The single "I Want You Back" (UK #5) was re-recorded with O'Sullivan, as was The Supremes cover "Nathan Jones" (UK #15) which was nominated for best video at the 1989 Brit Awards.
-"Love, Truth and Honesty" (UK #23) was released as a single from their 1988 retrospective compilation, Greatest Hits Collection (UK #3).
+The single "I Want You Back" (UK No. 5) was re-recorded with O'Sullivan, as was The Supremes cover "Nathan Jones" (UK No. 15) which was nominated for best video at the 1989 Brit Awards.
+"Love, Truth and Honesty" (UK No. 23) was released as a single from their 1988 retrospective compilation, Greatest Hits Collection (UK No. 3).
 At the same time, Bananarama entered the Guinness Book of World Records as the all-female group who have the most UK chart entries in history, a record they still hold.

-Initial tensions began to appear within the new lineup around this time, with O'Sullivan complaining that there were no photographs of her displayed at the Soho launch of Greatest Hits Collection, and tour preparation marked by her bandmates' discomfort with her partying lifestyle.

-As a fundraising charity single for Comic Relief in 1989, Bananarama recorded a cover of The Beatles' song "Help!" with Lananeeneenoonoo (UK #3), a mock girl-group created by British female comedy duo French and Saunders, with fellow comedian Kathy Burke.
+As a fundraising charity single for Comic Relief in 1989, Bananarama recorded a cover of the Beatles' song "Help!" with Lananeeneenoonoo (UK No. 3), a mock girl-group created by British female comedy duo French and Saunders, with fellow comedian Kathy Burke.
 Also in 1989, the band embarked upon their first world tour, which included shows in North America, East Asia, and the UK.
 Bananarama's 1991 album, Pop Life, saw Dallin's and Woodward's songwriting collaboration with their friend Youth.
 They worked with a variety of producers including Youth, Shep Pettibone, and Steve Jolley of Jolley & Swain.
 They also incorporated a wider range of musical genres including reggae, flamenco guitar, and acid house.
-Singles "Only Your Love" (UK #27), "Preacher Man" (UK #20), a cover of the Doobie Brothers' "Long Train Running" (UK #30), and "Tripping on Your Love" (UK #76) were the group's final releases with O'Sullivan.
-This album received some of the strongest and most positive reviews of their career.
+Singles "Only Your Love" (UK No. 27), "Preacher Man" (UK No. 20), a cover of the Doobie Brothers' "Long Train Running" (UK No. 30), and "Tripping on Your Love" (UK No. 76) were the group's final releases with O'Sullivan.
+In a rave review for Entertainment Weekly, Chuck Eddy said that Pop Life, "while energetic, is far moodier than anything they've ever done.
+The Gipsy Kings ... help engineer the Doobie Brothers' 'Long Train Running' into a scary locomotive blues.
+Other tracks venture deep into the dark tunnel of dreamland: Pulses from an alternate universe underline fizzy computerized harmonies; sleepy voices trying hard to wake up ask 'What color are the skies where you live?' ...
+Two other songs even have heavy psychedelic guitars.
+We usually visit Bananaramaland to escape our problems, but this album takes us to an eerier place than we'd ever expect."